cmbkla/EntityFromDDL/README.md

 # EntityFromDDL
-Create an annotated spring/jpa entity from an oracle table DDL
+Create an annotated spring/jpa entity from an oracle table DDL, currently specific to the KLA TPL team